-The lower River Lee is open as a Brown Tag Fishery for 2023.
+The lower River Lee is open as a Brown Tag Fishery (Code S4) for 2024

 - Salmon, 1st February to 30th September.